benchan777/bank-account/README.md

 ## Usage
 * The program will prompt the user to select an option.
     * Entering 1 will allow you to deposit money
+    * Entering 2 will allow you to withdraw money
+    * Entering 3 will allow you to add interest
+    * Entering 4 will allow you to get the current balance in the account
+    * Entering 5 will print a receipt with a summar of the details of your bank account